Pakistan faces fallout from flood one year on

 - Started work in Pakistan: 1980

 Pakistan, located in South Asia, is one of the most disaster-prone countries in the world.
-The IRC helps vulnerable Pakistanis rebuild from natural disasters and assists refugees from neighboring Afghanistan, as well as works to contain the spread of COVID-19 and strengthen existing capacities of the health system.
+The International Rescue Committee helps vulnerable Pakistanis rebuild from natural disasters and assists refugees from neighboring Afghanistan, as well as works to contain the spread of COVID-19 and strengthen existing capacities of the health system.

 To address emerging humanitarian needs, the government of Pakistan has adopted the United Nations’ Sustainable Development Goals.
 These include no poverty, good health and wellbeing, and quality education.